aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulate-different-image-file-formats/manipulating-djvu-formats/_index.md

 Here is the source code to convert first 2 pages of DjVu to BMP format.

-{{< gist "aspose-imaging" "b93073a27bcdd4fefc2821e113f0cb3a" "Examples-CSharp-ModifyingAndConvertingImages-Djvu-ConvertSpecificPortionOfDjVuPage-ConvertSpecificPortionOfDjVuPage.cs" >}}
+{{< gist "aspose-com-gists" "2d1bcb9853315458808ffbcd9e7e3e02" "Examples-CSharp-ModifyingAndConvertingImages-DjVu-ConvertSpecificPortionOfDjVuPage-ConvertSpecificPortionOfDjVuPage.cs" >}}

 ## **Converting Specific Portion of DjVu Page**